Bothrops alternatus: Venom

-An important cause of snakebite within its range, bites are rarely fatal but frequently cause severe local tissue damage.
+An important cause of snakebite within its range, bites by B. alternatus are rarely fatal, but frequently cause severe local tissue damage.
 Although Spix and Martius (1824) found that it had a reputation for being one of the most venomous snakes in Brazil, its bite "said to occasion almost certain death", the statistics tell a different story.
-In his survey of 6,601 snakebite cases in Central and South America, Fonseca (1949) found that 384 were attributed to this species and that, of that number, only eight were fatal (2%).
+In his survey of 6,601 snakebite cases in Central and South America, Fonseca (1949) found that 384 were attributed to this species and that of that number, only eight were fatal (2%).

 In a study by Baub et al. (1994) of the case histories of 32 patients bitten by this species and admitted to the hospital in Catanduva, São Paulo, Brazil, all developed local pain and swelling.
-Furthermore, in 97% of all cases the blood clotting time was prolonged (more than 12 minutes), 41% had bleeding (usually from the gums), 32% had local blistering and 9% had necrosis.
-In all cases, specific antivenin was used and there were no deaths.
+Furthermore, in 97% of all cases, the blood clotting time was prolonged (more than 12 minutes), 41% had bleeding (usually from the gums), 32% had local blistering, and 9% had necrosis.
+In all cases, specific antivenin was used and no deaths resulted.
 These findings contrast with other reports involving much more tissue damage.
 Silva Jr. (1956) includes a description of a Brazilian patient with gangrene on the hand and forearm that required amputation, as well as another bitten four years previously who had scarring over the anterior tibial compartment.
 Abalos and Pirosky (1963) considered this species to be responsible for many of the total number of snakebite cases in Argentina and included a picture of a young boy, bitten below the knee, with the bare fibula and tibia exposed.
 In 2004, a 44-year-old woman died from a bleed in the brain after getting bitten at her home.
 In laboratory animal studies, the median lethal dose of this species in Brazil varies according to the location, from 2.2 to 4.1 mg/kg.

 Through genome sequencing of the species, 59 toxin genes were annotated from 16 toxin families.
 Among the expressed toxins, phospholipase A2, snake venom metalloproteinases, snake venom serine proteases, and C-type lectins composed the major components of the venom gland transcriptome.